trainingport/cicddemo/README.md

 # cicddemo

-Welcome to the Git Training!
+Welcome to the Git Training!!